A Focus On: Addiction

 The medical and criminal models have a lot in common.
 For instance, they share the assumption that in so far as addiction is an illness rather than a personal choice, no responsibility attaches to it.
 Another shared assumption is that responsibility for addiction should be captured, whenever possible, in non-evaluative terms.
 While the underlying ambition is understandable, to avoid further stigmatising people with addiction, the strategy seems nevertheless counterproductive.
 This is because both medical and criminal models imply that responsibility for addiction can be assessed from the third-personal perspective of an impartial and expert observer.
 In this respect, both models inadvertently underwrite objectifying as opposed to reactive, participatory attitudes toward people with addiction.
 An ethical model of responsibility for addiction offers a better alternative, for it enables us to re-engage with people with addiction as full members of the moral community, whose first-personal perspective is just as important in understanding and evaluating addiction.

 Lubomira Radoilska, MA, MPhil, PhD is Lecturer in Philosophy at the University of Kent, Canterbury, Kent, UK, and Affiliated Lecturer in Philosophy at the University of Cambridge, Cambridge, UK.

-Oxford Medicine Online publishes a wealth of content relevant to seizures and epilepsy.
-Oxford University Press also have a wealth of relevant information in other web services such as Oxford Scholarship Online and our journals.
+Oxford Medicine Online publishes a wealth of content relevant to addiction.
+Oxford University Press also has relevant information in other web services such as Oxford Scholarship Online and in our journals.
 Our coverage takes in many perspectives, from the student to the specialist.

 Read previous homepage articles at our Article Archive.